 Hand’s down one of the best new hotels in Taipei, and one of our favorite hotels in the world – the amba Taipei Songshan hotel is the perfect place in Taipei to stay for hip and cool stay with a dose of refined luxury!

 amba Taipei Ximending Hotel

-Our favourite mid-range hotel option in Taipei in one of the top locations, the amba Taipei Ximending hotel is easily one of the best places to stay in Taipei for value, a good nights sleep and funky design.
+Our favorite mid-range hotel option in Taipei in one of the top locations, the amba Taipei Ximending hotel, is easily one of the best places to stay in Taipei for value, a good night’s sleep and funky design.
 As they say: location is everything!